Our research is editorially independent but we may earn a commission for purchases made through our links.

 From art to science to kid-friendly fun, there are a variety of museums in Florida.
 Whether you’re looking for a rainy day activity or something unique to entertain the kids, there are a handful of undeniably cool museums that provide fun educational experiences for museum-goers of all ages.
 Discover the top museums in Florida that are worth a visit.

-Art lovers of all ages can appreciate the beautiful unique-ness that is Salvador Dali.
-With an impressive and comprehensive collection of work, let your imagination run wild as you learn all about Surrealism.
+Art lovers of all ages can appreciate the beautiful uniqueness that is Salvador Dali.
+With an impressive and comprehensive collection of work, let your imagination run wild as you learn all about Surrealism at this top attraction in Saint Petersburg.

 John and Mable Ringling Museum of Art, Sarasota

 Variety is the spice of life, and John and Mable Ringling Museum of Art knows this all too well.
-With a circus museum, art museum, railroad car, and lush garden, here you’ll find a full day worth of activities.
+With a circus museum, art museum, railroad car, and lush garden, at this art-filled attraction you’ll find a full day worth of activities.

-Zany and kitschy, WonderWorks in Orlando has over a 100 educational and interactive exhibits focusing on math, physics, and space.
+Zany and kitschy, WonderWorks in Orlando has over 100 educational and interactive exhibits focusing on math, physics, and space.
 If that doesn’t impress you, they also hold comedy shows and laser tag adventures.
-The kids will love this.
+The kids will love this attraction.

 The Charles Hosmer Morse Museum of American Art, Winter Park

-Boasting the world’s most comprehensive collection of works by Louis Comfort Tiffany who later became part of Tiffany & Co., design enthusiasts will be impressed by the late 19th century and early 20th-century jewelry, pottery, paintings, and art glass held here.
+Boasting the world’s most comprehensive collection of works by Louis Comfort Tiffany (who later became part of Tiffany & Co.), The Charles Hosmer Morse Museum of American Art is a must-see.
+Design enthusiasts will be impressed by the late 19th century and early 20th-century jewelry, pottery, paintings, and art glass showcased at this museum.

-Boasting the world’s largest collection of authentic pirate artifacts, this creative museum takes a hand’s on approach to education.
-Within the themed vignettes, you’ll learn how pirates sailed, lived, and died on Florida’s shores through fascinating tales and up close interaction with 400-year-old treasures.
+Boasting the world’s largest collection of authentic pirate artifacts, the St. Augustine Pirate and Treasure Museum is a creative museum that takes a hand’s on approach to education.
+Within the themed vignettes, you’ll learn how pirates sailed, lived, and died on Florida’s shores through fascinating tales and up-close interaction with 400-year-old treasures.

-This contemporary art museum is located in the heart of the Miami art scene.
-Their mission is to “expand interpretation of contemporary art,” and they do so by featuring cultural influences such as fashion and architecture into their programs.
-The Bass too holds educational programs in high regard.
-(Closed for renovations until December 2016, operating out of temporary exhibition space at the Miami Beach Regional Library.)
+The Bass Museum of Art is a contemporary art museum located in the heart of the Miami art scene.
+Their mission is to “expand the interpretation of contemporary art,” and they do so by featuring cultural influences such as fashion and architecture into their programs.
+The Bass also holds educational programs in high regard.

 Ripley's Believe It or Not Museum, Multiple Locations

-Here’s another that’ s perfect for a trip with the kids, Ripley’s entertains visitors with weird and quirky interactive displays and oddities.
+Ripley’s Believe It or Not Museum is another attraction that’s perfect for a trip with the kids, as it entertains visitors with weird and quirky interactive displays and oddities.
 With an interesting combination of science and strange, you will be amazed at all the unique items you encounter.

 Orlando Science Center, Orlando